oblio360/oblio-blog/_drafts/social-media-adventures.md

     command scheduler such as cron and which monitors the source of the articles and does the actual publishing when it finds new content.

-Based on this definition and my current experience I decided to create a Python 3 utility to do this
+Based on this definition and principle #1 I decided to create a Python utility to do this.